DSA2018: Global inequalities

 The research identifies winners and losers of globalisation in the real estate and construction sectors of Accra.
 In doing so, it examines the dynamics of local industrial upgrading and the importance of corrective national policies to mitigate the downsides of such process of globalisation.

-This article contributes to the discussion on winners and losers of globalisation, by presenting a case study of FDI and its impact on the development of the local construction and real estate sectors in the capital city of Ghana, Accra.
+The discussion on the winners and losers of globalisation is a long-standing debate.
+The study contributes to it by presenting a case study of FDI and its impact on the development of the local construction and real estate sectors in the capital city of Ghana, Accra.

-In particular, this study stresses the role of public financial constraints as an obstacle to the implementation of policy reforms in the construction sector.
-And, at the same time, it emphasises that national policy-making institutions should prioritise their role of oversight to ensure the enforcement of the existing legislation on foreign-domestic private partnership agreements.
+The results stress the need for national policy-making institutions to address their own financial constraints and prioritise their role of oversight to ensure the enforcement of the existing legislation on foreign-domestic private partnership agreements.

 Flash Blending Development Finance?
 How to Make Aid Donor-Private Sector Partnerships Help Meet the SDGs